mikepsinn/wishonia/public/docs/marketplace.md

 The Wishonia Marketplace module is designed to connect users with needs ("Wishers") to providers who can offer solutions ("Genies").
 These Genies can be `GenieDAO`s (organizations or groups of users) or individual `User`s.
 The marketplace facilitates the entire lifecycle from posting a need, proposing solutions, fulfilling the accepted proposal, and providing feedback.

 A core goal is to empower providers by helping them generate leads, optimize their revenue through efficient processes, and manage their service offerings.
-The system also supports breaking down complex solutions into manageable tasks and even outsourcing these tasks.
+The system also supports breaking down complex solutions into manageable tasks and even outsourcing these tasks, potentially using the internal platform currency, $WISH.

 ## Key Entities & Their Roles